Lucky-ogolo/Lucky-ogolo/README.md

   - 🌐 [Portfolio](https://luckyogolo.my.canva.site/)

 ---
-> *"Data is valuable , but insights is what  drives decisions."*
+> *"Data is valuable , but insights are what  drives decisions."*

 <!--